vpalombo/PANEV/README.md

 # Create a list of all available organisms in KEGG
 list <- panev.speciesCode(string = NULL)
 #   The list of all species available for PANEV analysis was created!
-#   Remember to use the correct organims code for relative PANEV functions.
+#   Remember to use the correct organisms code for relative PANEV functions.

 # Number of available species in KEGG to date:
 length(list$panev_code)